 The highly experienced cataract surgeons at Southern Eye Group are Board Certified Ophthalmologists and have treated thousands of cataract patients who had previously suffered from blurry and distorted vision.
 Patients who have poor vision from cataracts are easily treated with modern surgical techniques using lens implant options that can decrease or eliminate the need for glasses in many cases.

-With offices in Foley, South Foley, Fairhope, Mobile, Saraland, and Spanish Fort, AL, Pensacola, FL and Biloxi, MS, we serve patients throughout the Gulf Coast region.
+With several offices in Alabama, Florida and Mississippi, we serve patients throughout the Gulf Coast region.